Stellfract-Frost/PersonaTrace/README.md

 - Tracking user goals, expertise, and decision patterns in coaching tools
 - Building team skill maps from aggregated work-track profiles

-A note on scope: PersonaKit is a profiling engine — it builds and queries structured user models.
+A note on scope: PersonaTrace is a profiling engine — it builds and queries structured user models.
 It is not a chatbot, not a prompt manager, and not a general-purpose memory layer (see Mem0 for that).
 It works at its best when you have ongoing conversations with a known user and want the assistant to remember who they are.

 ## Dependencies